ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 ### Performing a Simple Generation and Acquisition
 1. Double click the Create CSI-2 Packet TDMS Files VI in the generation LabVIEW project and create a TDMS file for SI0.
 Leave all values default.

-> Note: Refer to the Basic Generation Tutorial to create a TDMS file for Serial Output channel 0.
+> Note: Refer to the [PXIe-148X Getting Started Example - Basic Generation Tutorial](gse-gen-basic.md) to create a TDMS file for Serial Output channel 0.

 2. Double click the Generation Example VI in the LabVIEW project.